LOFAR Data Archive

 To discover Solar datasets, users should select the Sun reference system, together with a specification of the parameters of interest before pressing the Search button.

-A search on observations will return the setup of the telescope at the time of observing, but may not return any downloadable data.
+A search of raw data will return the metadata, but may not always return downloadable data.
 Typically, only pipeline products are archived and these can be directly searched for by selecting the Pipeline modules.
-If observations are selected for the query, it will be possible to find and select related pipelines on the results page.
+If the raw observation is selected for the query, it will be possible to find and select related pipelines on the results page by staging the observation data and then selecting the pipeline products.

 This figure shows one of the different drop-down options for Advanced Search, which will return any observation for a known SAS ID.

 Under the Project Search menu is a table showing projects that can be selected to restrict all next data searches to that project only.
-Use the “Search” button to select the project and go to the search page, use the "Show data" button to select the project and to show all data in it.
+Use the “Search” button to select the project and be directed to the Basic Search page per selected project.
+This will still perform a cone search, but restricted to data to the selected project.
+Use the "Show data" button to select the project and be directed to a page where you can select to see all data of a particular data type.
+This can be particularly useful if you want to inspect all data in a project.
 Alternatively, click on the project name to view the project details.
 The first column shows if you are a member of the project or if the project is public.

 There are some useful ways to find your data in the LTA that allow for easy selecting and navigation of your data.
 This section will elaborate a few more advanced options for browsing the LTA.